 I’ve racked my brain thinking about it, pondered it on trains, and stared at a blinking cursor while trying to write about it.

 Then, suddenly a few weeks ago, the reason hit me.

-My trips revolve around one memory that crystalizes the trip and puts everything into focus.
+Most trips revolve around one memory that crystalizes the trip and puts everything into focus.
 Each of the moments ties together all my other memories of a place: the food, the smells, the sights, the people.
-It’s the first thing that comes to mind when I think of the place and acts as the door to all other memories.
+It’s the first thing that comes to mind when you think of the place.

 Despite the wonderful times I had and the amazing itinerary Intrepid put together, I’ve realized the reason I’m so ambivalent about Morocco is because I lack that touchstone.
-There’s no “whoa” moment I can point to where I felt ultra-connected to the country, where everything came together.
+There’s no “whoa” moment I can point to where I felt ultra-connected to the country.

-But writing this article has made me realize that I have thousands of little moments — staring at the a million stars in the backness of the desert, wandering the empty ruins of Volubilis, discovering new foods with some amazing Australians on my tour, befriending the fish sellers and gorging on fresh seafood in Essaouira, getting lost in medinas, haggling over a chess set and laughing with the seller, and drinking about 1,000 pots of mint tea (OK, slight exaggeration, it was more likely 999).
+But, while I lack a big moment, I have thousands of little ones — staring at the a million stars in the blackness of the desert, wandering the empty ruins of Volubilis, discovering new foods with some amazing Australians on my tour, befriending the fish sellers and gorging on fresh seafood in Essaouira, getting lost in medinas, haggling over a chess set and laughing with the seller, and drinking about 1,000 pots of mint tea (OK, slight exaggeration, it was more likely 999).

 Paul Theroux once said travel is only glamorous in retrospect.
 I’m not sure I agree with that but what I am sure about is that, in retrospect, I’m only now truly appreciating the time I spent in Morocco and how unique it was.